-Driving under the influence of alcohol or drugs in New Jersey is a serious offense.
-But the fact that you were arrested and charged does not always guarantee that you will be convicted.
-Your conviction depends on a number of things, from the strength of the evidence against you to the procedures used to gather it.
-If you have been arrested and charged with a DWI offense, you were probably subjected to at least one of the chemical tests police use to obtain evidence against drivers like you, such as a breath test, blood test or urine test.
+Driving under the influence of alcohol or drugs in New Jersey is a serious offense, but the fact that you were arrested and charged does not always guarantee that you will be convicted.
+Your conviction depends on a number of things from the strength of the evidence against you to the procedures used to gather it.
+If you have been arrested and charged with a DWI offense, then you were probably subjected to at least one of the chemical tests police use to obtain evidence against drivers like you, such as a breath test, blood test or urine test.
 These methods vary in terms of their effectiveness depending on the circumstances of your arrest and testing procedures.

 When Are Blood Tests Administered For DWI?

 The administering of a blood test is not done very often because it is not necessary to determine the BAC in most DWI cases.
 A Breath test usually provides an accurate reflection of a driver's blood alcohol content in lieu of a blood test.
 A blood test is required when a driver suffers from a condition that makes a breath test difficult or unreliable or because police suspect the driver in question is under the influence of something other than alcohol.
 The police can not test for drugs with a breathalyzer and the only way to determine the toxicology of the accused is through a blood sample.
 Another reason for a blood draw is when a driver is suspected of a DWI and was involved in an auto accident.
 When the accident victim is brought to the hospital they will have their blood drawn and examined for BAC and drugs.
 Blood tests require meticulous procedures and any departure from them may be used to successfully challenge the tests in court.
 Click Here for more information on challenging a blood test in a DWI case.

 Use Of Urine Tests For Driving Under The Influence Of Drugs